apache/airflow/docs/apache-airflow-providers-datadog/connections/datadog.rst

     Host name to associate with the sent events.

 Extra
-    Specify the extra parameters (as json dictionary) that can be used in Datadog connection.
+    Specify the extra parameters (as a JSON dictionary) that can be used in Datadog connection.

     ``api_host``: Datadog `API endpoint <https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site>`__